ychoi-kr/omegat-plugin-openai-translate/README.md

 - **Tag Preservation**: Ensures that tags are preserved during the translation process, maintaining the structure and formatting of the original text.
 - **Built-in Caching**: Leverages OmegaT's built-in caching mechanism to improve translation request handling and efficiency.
 - **Configurable Model and Temperature**: Allows users to configure the OpenAI model and temperature settings via system properties.
+- **Custom User-Defined Prompts**: Enables users to insert additional custom instructions into the translation prompt, allowing for greater flexibility and control over translation output.

 ## How to use